 Student's enroll in this course when conducting research pertaining to and during the completion of their Master's thesis.
 This course is required for students completing a Thesis, and only thesis students are allowed to take it towards their degree requirements.

-To enroll in BE 599, students must complete the Request
+To enroll in BE 599, students must complete the Request to Enroll Form.

 This course is intended for PhD students in biomedical engineering.
 Its purpose is to train students in methodologies and practices used in biomedical engineering research.
 In the first semester, PhD students will be given exposure to materials that will bolster their research abilities and awareness.
 The students will be taught how to conduct literature searches, identify all published research, develop the new idea, understand biomedical experimental designs, identify relevant in vivo models and formulate these into a research proposal.